surajcodes017/React_AkshaySaini/README.md

 # React_AkshaySaini
-This is my React tutorial Repository, and I am learning from Akshay Saini
+This is my React tutorial Repository, and I am learning from Akshay Saini.
+Author-SURAJ DUPPALLY